ajktown/docs/api/add-new-field.md

 Simply copy from others and change the name only!
 If you cannot come up with a name, you can ask ChatGPT for help.

+### Create Interface under domains directory
+Interface is used among domains, responses so must be created in earlier phase.

+### Create Response

 ### Create DTO

 Delete does not exist as many times delete only requires deleting id.